jenkins-x/jx-docs/content/en/docs/v3/guides/apps.md

 ### Version Stream folder

-Yoy may have noticed there is a folder called `versionStream` inside your clusters git repository.
+You may have noticed there is a folder called `versionStream` inside your clusters git repository.
 The [version stream](/about/concepts/version-stream/) is used to provide shared configuration such as:

 * the verified versions of charts, images and git repositories which have been tested to work together
 * the default namespace and configuration of charts.